BemiHQ/bemi/docs/docs/postgresql/destination-database.md

 # Destination Database

-Bemi automatically provisions a cloud-hosted PostgreSQL destination database cluster of three nodes to store all changes made in a source database.
+Bemi automatically provisions and manages a serverless PostgreSQL destination database cluster of three nodes to store all changes made in a source database.
 You have full control over this database which comes with additional features:

 * Autoscaling, managed table partitioning and index optimization to improve performance